psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

    *  If you can code up the naive solution very quickly, that's great!
 Once it's down you can move to a more complex solution, but at least you have a solution that works as a baseline.
    *  It will be _much_ easier for the interviewer to understand a naive solution than a complex one.
 And you want the interviewer to understand your solution: you don't get points for tricking/confusing the interviewer!
    *  Walking through a naive solution is a "manual profiler" of your code, helping you identify redundant work and opportunities for optimization (thanks, Pascal, for this point!).
+   *  It goes back to the point about this being a conversation.
+Starting with a naive solution makes it clear that you know _a_ solution.
+You can then ask the interviewer if you want to look for a better solution.
    *  But once again, make sure you tell the interviewer that you're starting with a naive solution.
 *  **It's ok to make simplifying assumptions.** If it helps you think through the problem more clearly, it's totally fine to make simplifying assumptions (e.g. "Can I assume the list is already sorted?"), for reasons similar to the point on naive solutions.
 This is in fact a great signal, as it shows that you can decompose a problem into parts, and that you can identify those parts that cause more problems.
 Once you solve the problem with the simplifying assumptions, you can work towards a solution that doesn't require the assumptions; but at least you already got a working solution on the board!
 *  **Use test cases.** Come up with a few test cases that you can test on your code.
 Try to anticipate edge cases (e.g. empty lists, out-of-bounds indices, special characters when you're expecting only letters, etc.).
 Writing down a few test cases will help you make sure your code is correct, and it will also help convince the interviewer of this!
 Additionally, having a set of concrete examples on the board is really useful when trying to sort out misunderstandings with the interviewer.
 The interviewer may even add a few extra test cases to highlight some other edge cases you may have missed.